markschaake/akka-http-scalajs/README.md

 ## SBT Project Layout

-The SBT project consists of a `shared` `crossProject` that is cross built for both JS and JVM and is dependend upon by both `server` and `webclient`.
+The SBT project consists of a `shared` `crossProject` that is cross built for both JS and JVM and is dependend upon by both `server` and `client`.
 Common models should be defined in `shared` so they can be used on both client and server.

 ### `server` project design